Skip to main content

 Festive Hearts

 Rajkumari Ajbante Kanwar had been busy arranging for the Shravan festival.
 It was a huge task at hand, with the temple premises needing supervision and decorations underway.
 Rao Ramrakh Punwar had hand-picked the chosen honoured families who would set up their stalls while the lakeside fairgrounds opened its doors to the public.
 The arrangements for the Mahapuja needed the utmost concentration from Ajbante Kanwar.
 That meant she could not go about her usual routines.
 She barely saw her siblings now that she missed her Maasa’s story sessions and had to hurry through her morning chores to spend the rest of the day at the temple premises of Mahakal.
-She could not meet Bijli or take her lessons, and she reminded herself it was a matter of a few days.
-Hansa Bai had relieved her from her cooking duties because the priests needed her assistance.
+She could not meet Bijli or take her lessons, and she reminded herself that it was a matter of a few days.
+Hansa Bai had been relieved of her cooking duties because the priests needed her assistance.
 This also meant that although Kunwar Partap was around for a few days, till the Pujas, they barely crossed paths.

 Kunwar Partap was adjusting to the new routine in Bijoliya.
 One where he woke up early, said his prayers and took Sarang out to the arena.
 Then he returned to his chambers well before midday and stared at the walls.
 He realised that sitting idle was not something he enjoyed.
 The idea of vacation seemed to be a privilege, especially when he watched Rao Ramrakh diligently doing his duties.
 He wanted to ask for some tasks, but feared that the Rao of Bijoliya might feel that the young prince, less than half his age, was trying to judge him and report it to the king.
 He did not want to make Raoji feel uncomfortable or disrespected.
 That left him one other choice: to write to Rawat Chundawat or the king, asking for some chores.
 But that would mean he was making himself available to go where he was needed, leaving Bijoliya.
 He stopped at half a sentence before throwing the paper away when he realised he was not ready to leave Bijoliya, at least not before the Maha puja that the family was so diligent about.
 He wondered if his not wanting to sit idle could be construed as his wanting to leave Bijoliya by someone.
 He groaned inwardly.
 Previously, all he cared about was his work, his troops and whether Sarang was taken care of.
 He never had to think twice about the consequences of his simple actions.
 He remembered his mother’s words.
 She would often say, “You will understand the nuances of sansar when you are tied down to it by someone.”
 He never understood what she meant.
 He thought nobody could hold him back.
 He wrote to Ranima to pass the time, speaking of his stay so far, apologising for not meeting her soon and talking of the Mahapuja.
 He also mentioned that vacation was not for him.
 He received a reply within a couple of days that made him a little uneasy.
 Rana Udai Singh had left for an invitation from the king of Dungarpur at his durbar.
 But he was supposed to be there to attend to an invite when Padmavati’s child came.
 The news was that, to the utter disappointment of the Bundi royals, the child was a princess.
 So Udai Singh decided to send Shakti there instead with gifts.
 Kunwar Partap was disappointed that he was not informed.
 If he had been, he would have asked Shakti to wait at his stopover at Mandalgarh before going to Bundi with him.
 He was perplexed how Udai Singh was more interested in the invite from Dungarpur than in his own daughter.
 All his life, he had heard how Padmavati was her father’s favourite child.
 With the bitterness in his heart, Kunwar Partap had sat down for a meal and found the sweets tasting different.
 He immediately knew that she had not been cooking because of her busy chores at the temple.
 He pushed the plate away reluctantly and decided to rest.
 After three days, he was restless.
 He remembered the time he was out for a night stroll in the garden and chanced upon her.
 He waited.

 Ajbante Kanwar was too tired after the busy days to read.
 She let the maids massage her limbs and dozed off easily.
 It was past midnight when a sudden sound jolted her awake.
 It was a weird call from some sort of animal she had never heard of before, and it was coming from the garden.
 She took her dupatta and walked out to investigate.
 Below her window, she saw two guards looking around the darkness for a potential wild animal, speaking amongst themselves, investigating what it could be.
 They left after a while, finding nothing out of the ordinary, as Ajbante sighed, looking up at the moon that was now up in the sky.
 She heard some leaves rustle again and grew alarmed, and before she could summon the guards, Kunwar Partap waved at her, gesturing for her to stay quiet.
 Her tired eyes widened as she did not expect to see him there, and at the same time, his glimpse made her feel like she had not seen him in a long time.
 Perhaps he could read the longing in her eyes, or he felt the same, for he smiled at her, gesturing some more.
 He wanted her to be at Menal at dawn.
 But she was needed for the last-minute preparations.
 She shook her head in a no, and he nodded an affirmative yes, as if to say I don’t know how, but you will be there.
-Before Ajbante could protest again, he walked away into the same darkness he came.
+Before Ajbante could protest again, he walked away into the same darkness he had come from.
 A sudden realisation dawned on Ajbante, the strange noise of the animal was him.
 She found it funny as she laughed to herself, and staring at her own reflection in the mirror made her conscious.

 Kunwar Partap tapped his Juti on the rock as he sat down by the waterfall, watching the view.
 He had not slept all night and discarded two angrakhas before choosing a third one.
 He eyed the horizon, but there was no sign of her.
 He was angry, feeling that she would not come.
 Even after he told her to.
 Such audacity that even her father did not dare to show him.
 He inhaled.
 But she had the right to refuse him, unlike most people in the land.
 He had given her the right.
 He heard the gallop of hooves in the distance and stood up in anticipation immediately.
 She dismounted from Bijli at a distance and walked up to him, uncovering her face as her smile faded at his stern stare.